ITHelpDec/CPP-Concurrency-in-Action/Chapter 08 - Designing concurrent code/README.md

 [par_partial_sum.cpp](par_partial_sum.cpp)

+Another spectacle of _"not production ready == doesn't compile"_ with this listing, and when it does run, it crashse, so the version I've uploaded above works, and I've raised a PR [here](https://github.com/anthonywilliams/ccia_code_samples/pull/44) explaining what changes were needed to get the code to compile and run as intended.

 ### ...work in progress
 #
 ### If you've found anything from this repo useful, please consider contributing towards the only thing that makes it all possible – my unhealthy relationship with 90+ SCA score coffee beans.